-Kiplinger calls the Chase Sapphire Preferred card the best credit card for flexible travel redemptions, and it’s easy to see why.
+Kiplinger previously called the Chase Sapphire Preferred card the best credit card for flexible travel redemptions, and it's easy to see why.
 Cardholders can use their points for travel, redeem them for cash or gift cards or transfer them at a 1:1 ratio to various hotel and airline loyalty programs.

 Here are a few examples of ways you could redeem your points:

 - Transfer to an airline partner.
 When you transfer your Chase Ultimate Reward points to an airline partner, you might be able to squeeze some extra value out of your sign-up bonus.

 - Transfer to a hotel partner.
 In addition to airline partners, Chase currently has hotel partners that allow you to transfer Ultimate Reward points at a 1:1 ratio.

 - Use the Chase Portal.
 As a Chase Sapphire Preferred cardholder, you can redeem your Ultimate Reward Points through the Chase Portal and receive 25% more value.
 Essentially, each point is worth 1.25 points when you redeem them through the issuer's portal.

 This travel rewards card offers valuable benefits, including trip cancellation, trip interruption and baggage and trip delay protections.